coltonbooth/CoreChainDB/docs/root/source/query.rst

 ..
 Copyright © 2020 Interplanetary Database Association e.V.,
-   BigchainDB and IPDB software contributors.
+   corechaindb and IPDB software contributors.
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0

-Queries in BigchainDB
+Queries in corechaindb
 =====================

 A node operator can use the full power of MongoDB's query engine to search and query all stored data, including all transactions, assets and metadata.